Asajj Ventress: Clone Wars

-Ventress first appeared as a supporting villain in the 2003 micro-series Star Wars: Clone Wars.
-When Sith Lord Count Dooku arrives to add the planet Rattatak to his Separatist movement, he witnesses Ventress fighting several opponents in a large arena, defeating them all before claiming to be a Sith warrior.
+Asajj Ventress first appeared as a supporting antagonist in the 2003 micro-series Star Wars: Clone Wars.
+When Count Dooku arrives to add the planet Rattatak to his Separatist movement, he witnesses Ventress fighting several opponents in a large arena, defeating them all before claiming to be a Sith warrior.
 When Dooku laughs aside the notion that she could be a Sith, Ventress tries to attack him, but the Sith Lord renders her unconscious with Force lightning.
-After she awakens, Dooku attacks her again, but she jumps backwards and ignites her lightsabers.
+After she awakens, Dooku attacks her again, but she jumps backwards and ignites her blue and green lightsabers.
 In her quarters, a short duel takes place in which Dooku cuts her two lightsabers in half, rendering her defenseless.
 Although Ventress is defeated, Dooku is impressed by her abilities and recruits her to be his apprentice by appealing to her hatred of the Jedi.

-Darth Sidious later personally assigns Ventress to kill Anakin Skywalker, and Dooku presents the Dark Jedi with a new pair of lightsabers with curved hilts.
+Darth Sidious later personally assigns Ventress to kill Anakin Skywalker, and Dooku presents the Dark Jedi with a new pair of red lightsabers with curved hilts.
 After Ventress leaves, Sidious remarks that she is certain to fail, but that she will serve as a useful test for Anakin.
-Ventress then engages the Republic fighter forces in orbit of the planet Muunilinst and lures Anakin into a chase.
-Anakin and a small contingent of clones track Ventress to Yavin IV, and a fierce battle from the forest to the Massassi temple takes place.
-Though she eliminates all the clones and initially gains the upper hand in their duel, Anakin briefly succumbs to his connection to the Darkside of the Force and brutally overpowers her, causing her to fall over the edge of a cliff; thus confirming Palpatines' assesment of Anakin Skywalker's potential.
+Ventress engages the Republic fighter forces in orbit of the planet Muunilinst and lures Anakin into a chase.
+Anakin and a small contingent of clone troopers track Ventress to Yavin IV, and a fierce battle from the forest to the Massassi temple takes place.
+Though she eliminates all the clones and initially gains the upper hand in their duel, Anakin briefly succumbs to his connection to the dark side of the Force and brutally overpowers her, causing Ventress to fall over the edge of a cliff.